sunningilyA7/RAGSystem/README.md

 7. The results returned in a conversational mode are human-readable language, but these outputs need to be converted into structured data that programs can recognize, with JSON being the ideal format.

 8. Sometimes, the AI needs a sample to correctly generate outputs based on the given example.

+### UI Implementation and Integration with Free Large Models